Skip to main content

 • The model emits Thought: and Action:

-• ReActTextParser parses the text into Decision
+• ReActTextParser (a parser that extracts structured Decision objects from ReAct-formatted text) parses the text into Decision

 • tools execute